pomm-project/Foundation/documentation/configuration.rst

 :Type:  query_manager

-The query manager *pooler* returns a traversable iterator on converted results.
+The query manager *pooler* returns a traversable iterator (see `result iterators`_) on converted results.
 The default *client* is a simple parametrized query but Foundation also comes with a prepared query manager:

 .. code:: php